 The Women's Health and Cancer Rights Act of 1998 requires group health plans, insurance companies and health maintenance organizations (HMOs) that pay for mastectomy to also pay for :

-The Women’s Health and Cancer Rights Act does not apply to some church and government insurance plans.
-For more information on the Women's Health and Cancer Rights Act, visit the Department of Labor website or call toll-free at 866-444-3272.
+The Women’s Health and Cancer Rights Act doesn't apply to some church and government insurance plans.

-BreastCancerTrials.org in collaboration with Susan G. Komen offers a custom matching service that can help you find a clinical trial on breast reconstruction that fits your needs.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help find clinical trials on breast reconstruction that fit your needs.

 * Please note, the information provided within Komen Perspectives articles is only current as of the date of posting.
-Therefore, some information may be out of date at this time.
+Therefore, some information may be out of date.

 1-877 GO KOMEN(1-877-465-6636)